suited/suited.js/README.md

 In `deck` mode -> all slides included nested are flattened in the nav order eg left and right only with nested showing after their parents.

+Markdown plugin is based on MarkdownIt so we can use existing markdown it plugins for fancy markdown syntax.

 ---------------

 ### Usage